 You could use homemade Biryani masala, but these days Shan Biryani Masala is so readily available and gives an authentic taste.
 So I recommend using a readymade spice mix, as it just makes the cooking process a little easier.

-You could however use homemade biryani masala if desired.
+You can however use homemade biryani masala if desired.
 Here’s a link on how to make biryani masala at home.

 Yes, absolutely!
 The cooking time for the meat masala will be less though, as chicken cooks faster than beef.

-How to Prepare Easy Beef Biryani at Home
+How to Prepare Authentic Beef Biryani at Home

 Beef Biryani is super easy to make and while it may seem many steps are involved, I can guarantee you that they’re all totally worth it.